 - A budget component from a recent generation that’s meant to save you money at the cost of performance

-Which option you choose will generally depend on what’s available, how carefully you shop, what your budget is, and whether or not any sales or going on.
+Which option you choose will generally depend on what’s available, how carefully you shop, what your budget is, and whether or not any sales are going on.

 Choosing Your Components

 Picking out your components is the most time-consuming part of the PC building process.
-Besides needing to pick out elements that match up with what you’re looking for, you’ll need to pick components that work together, too.
+Besides picking out elements that match up with what you’re looking for, you’ll need to pick components that work together, too.

 For example, you always want to purchase an Intel CPU with an Intel motherboard, and so on.
 Just because two parts are made to fit together doesn’t mean they’ll work well together!